marchiani/dotnet-tools-in-use/README.md

 * React Native: This is a popular framework for building cross-platform mobile applications using React.
 It allows you to write code once and deploy it to both iOS and Android platforms.
 ### Database
+* Microsoft SQL Server: This is a popular relational database management system (RDBMS) developed by Microsoft.
+It is commonly used with .NET and provides advanced features such as transaction management, data compression, and in-memory processing.

+* MySQL: This is an open-source RDBMS that is widely used with .NET.
+It is known for its scalability, performance, and ease of use.

+* PostgreSQL: This is another open-source RDBMS that is popular with .NET developers.
+It is known for its reliability, robustness, and support for advanced features such as JSON data types and full-text search.

+* Oracle Database: This is a powerful RDBMS developed by Oracle Corporation.
+It is commonly used in enterprise applications and provides advanced features such as partitioning, clustering, and high availability.

+* MongoDB: This is a popular NoSQL database that is widely used with .NET.
+It is known for its scalability, flexibility, and support for unstructured data.

+* Redis: This is an in-memory key-value store that is commonly used as a cache or message broker.
+It is known for its high performance, low latency, and support for advanced data structures.

+* SQLite: This is a lightweight, file-based relational database that is commonly used in mobile and desktop applications.
+It is known for its simplicity, portability, and support for transactions.
 ### Logging